TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 ### Kernel 5.4

-**Update 11 and 16 Aug 2020:** There are new driver files for both the Waveshare Type C (Fast SPI) and type B LCD displays.
+**Update 11 Aug 2020:** There are new driver files for both the Waveshare Type C (Fast SPI) and type B LCD displays.
 For the first it is on the [**swkim01 github page**](https://github.com/swkim01/waveshare-dtoverlays), and the type B version 2 display is here in the folder Waveshare.
 Both these displays function well with kernel 5.4 (using a Raspberry Pi 3B+ and 4B for the type C display).

 As an alternative use one of the following two methods for working kernel 5.4 and Raspberry Pi3B+ dtoverlay drivers: